 The Impact Of Weather On Aviation And The Most Frequently Asked Questions About Bad Weather And Air Travel

-Whether you are a frequent flyer or occasionally take a flight to any given destination, the chances are good that you experienced a few unsettling moments during one of those flights.
+Whether you are a frequent flyer or occasionally take a flight for a long overdue vacation, the chances are good that you experienced a few unsettling weather-related moments during one of those flights.

-With the weather getting more volatile and extreme by the year, it's time to take a serious look at the impact these meteorological conditions will have on aviation.
+With the weather getting more volatile and extreme by the year, it's time to take a serious look at the impact these meteorological conditions are having on the aviation industry.

 In this post, we examine the effect increasingly inclement weather events have on air transport, and also look at some of the most frequently asked questions about bad weather and the problems it creates in air travel.